16 Things to Never Do at the Gym

 Don’t throw your weights

 Unless you’ve joined a power-lifting or CrossFit gym, there’s no reason to bang your weights down on the ground in between sets.
 “Besides giving people a heart attack when a 245-pound bar slams to the floor, you are seriously putting people at risk for a broken foot,” warns James Cappola, a personal trainer at Crunch in New York.
 “If you are in a regular gym with a general population, you have to act accordingly.
 Don’t be the guy who comes in, attempts to lift a 290-pound barbell, and then throws them to the floor because the last few reps are too much.”
 Either use a spotter or use less weight, bro.
+Do you know the rude habits customer service people wish you’d stop?

 Don’t crowd the squat racks